aloksharma-1/Credit-card-Fraud-Detection/README.md

 * Other standard libraries
 * You can install these dependencies using a package manager like pip:

+ 'code'
-'pip install numpy pandas matplotlib seaborn scikit-learn tensorflow'
+pip install numpy pandas matplotlib seaborn scikit-learn tensorflow